miquelmq20/qz-hud/README.md

 # qb-clean-hud
-A hud with a clean interface for QBCore.
-Inspired by InfamesRP HUD
+A hud with a clean interface for QBCore

 This script includes: